lapalme/pyrealb/demos/flight_infos/README.md

 ```

 These functions are called from functions dealing with specific intents return list of strings that can either be printed or sent to a RASA process for display.
-Here is the function for the _flight_ intent.
+Here is the function for the _flight_ intent which first realizes a sentence giving the number of flights between two airports reusing the function defined for questions.
+It then calls another function that returns a list of flights.
+The functions for answring questions return list of strings that are either printed separated by a newline or sent to the NLG server of RASA.

 ```python
 def process_flight(entities: Entities) -> list[str]:
     flights = find_flights(extract_flight_infos(entities))